Eyelash extensions: Are they safe?

 Do you know anything about the safety of eyelash extensions?

 - Glue fumes: Reputable salons use medical or pharmaceutical grade glue.
-This glue is labeled as such on the bottle, is either black (to make it look more like mascara) or clear, and is ideally free of formaldehyde (trying asking to see the bottle to check out the ingredients).
-Non-medical grade glue and glue with formaldehyde may irritate the eyes.
+This glue is labeled as such on the bottle, is either black (to make it look more like mascara) or clear and is ideally free of formaldehyde (which could lead to conjunctivitis or keratitis).
+As glue typically takes five to six hours to dry, it may also get into the eye or release irritating vapors before setting.

 - Hair loss: The weight of the extensions or using too much glue may stress eyelash follicles to the point of gradual hair loss.
+Rubbing or tugging at the eyelashes during application or removal of extensions can also lead the hair to break.
 Once lashes break or fall out, they might not grow back.

 - Infections: There have been some cases of eyelid and cornea infections due to eyelash extensions.
-If applied or maintained in unsanitary conditions, extensions may lead to bacterial, viral, fungal, or other infections.
+If applied or maintained in unsanitary conditions, extensions may lead to bacterial, viral, or fungal infections.
+Infections may also occur if a technician uses improper technique and scratches the eye’s surface with lashes or tweezers.

-- Use of allergenic materials: Some lashes are made of horse hair, which may cause allergies and dermatitis.
-If this is a concern, be sure to ask for synthetic lashes.
+- Use of allergenic materials: Some lash hair material (such as nylon, silk, mink hair, and horsehair) may cause allergies and dermatitis.
+These reactions—particularly contact dermatitis—may be delayed and occur days after lash application.
+If this is a concern, be sure to ask your technician for synthetic lashes.
 Some people may also have an allergic reaction to the glue itself or the adhesive remover.

 It’s best to seek care from a health care professional if any swelling, redness, or eyelid irritation occurs at any point while wearing extensions.
-In addition, it may be helpful to ask the salon what materials were used to help identify the source of the allergic reaction.
+In addition, it may be helpful to ask the salon what materials were used, including asking about the ingredients in the glue or adhesive remover, to help identify the source of the allergic reaction.
+For more information, you may want to check out the Food and Drug Administration (FDA)’s webpage on eye cosmetic safety.

-People opt for eyelash extensions and serums for a variety of reasons, including fuller looking lashes and cutting down time in their makeup routines.
-However, it’s good to note that these typically enhancements come at a higher price.
-Eyelash extensions may cost a few hundred dollars, not including touch ups while bimatoprost typically costs around the 100-dollar range for a one-month supply.
-No matter the price, it’s always helpful to check on all those safety concerns before deciding on any cosmetic enhancement.
+People opt for eyelash extensions and serums for a variety of reasons, including fuller looking lashes and shorter makeup routines.
+However, it’s good to note that these enhancements often come at a high price.
+No matter the price, it’s helpful to look into the safety concerns before deciding on any cosmetic enhancement.

 Hope this helps!